TheInnerLight/CSharp.Formatting/README.md

 Console.WriteLine("Hello World!");
 ```

-- Generate html documentation using the script file
+- Generate html documentation using the script file and the `CSharp.Formatting` library.

 C# Example